Aspirin Exacerbated Respiratory Disease (AERD)

 Could Aspirin Or Ibuprofen Be Causing Your Chronic Sinus Problems?

 Chronic sinusitis with nasal polyps, asthma and aspirin/nonsteroidal anti-inflammatory drugs (NSAIDs) sensitivity, once known as Samter’s triad, is now more commonly known as aspirin-exacerbated respiratory disease (AERD).
 The symptoms of AERD typically occur in people in their 30’s and 40’s but occasionally occurs in children.

 Symptoms of AERD

 In order to properly treat AERD, the patient needs to be evaluated by an otolaryngologist.
-At Berger Henry ENT, our physicians will examine the patient and order the appropriate tests including a CT scan of the sinuses to further evaluate the sinus disease and polyps.
+Our ENT doctors will examine the patient and order the appropriate tests including a CT scan of the sinuses to further evaluate the sinus disease and polyps.
 The first step in treating the polyps will be sinus surgery followed by an aspirin desensitization program.
 We work closely with allergists who are trained in aspirin desensitization.
 Undergoing this multi-step process ensures the most accurate way to prevent polyp regrowth post-operatively and to decrease the risk of asthma flair ups and recurrent sinus infections.

 - Stop taking aspirin and NSAIDs unless involved in an aspirin desensitization challenge